oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_announcements_service_announcement_subscription_actions_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>(For announcement subscriptions with Oracle Fusion Applications configured as the service only) The language in which the user prefers to receive emailed announcements.
-Specify the preference with a value that uses the language tag format (x-obmcs-human-language).
-For example fr- FR.</div>
+                                            <div>(For announcement subscriptions with SaaS configured as the platform type or Oracle Fusion Applications as the service, or both, only) The language in which the user prefers to receive emailed announcements.
+Specify the preference with a value that uses the x-obmcs-human-language format.
+For example fr-FR.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">preferred_language_example</div>